abcHubHH/challenge/README.md

 ## Frequently Asked Questions

-Q: Why should I enter this competition?

-A: For fun, an intellectual challenge, kudos.
-But also because, if your existing model of price behaviour doesn't do q-variance, then it is missing important market structure.

 Q: Is q-variance a well-known "stylized fact"?

 A: No, a stylized fact is a general observation about market data, but q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T. As far as we are aware this is the most clear-cut and easily tested example of a model prediction in finance.